 You might ponder: what if my partner gets aggressive while involved in binge drinking but regrets it in their sober moments?

 Well, moving out of the household does not necessarily mean burning all the bridges.
-If the individual is obviously dangerous to you and shows no tendency to cooperate, then it is a matter of protection to move.
+If the individual is dangerous to you and shows no tendency to cooperate, then it is a matter of protection to move.
 Even though leaving is a difficult step, it’s necessary when dealing with an alcoholic wife or husband.

 Should I leave my alcoholic partner?